ApostolosTsimogiannis/DS.2/Manual/README.md

 <br>
 The tail belt guide pulley assemblies can be removed and replaced at any point since they are easy to get to.
 <br>
 These are assembled using M2 bolts or 2mm screws for plastic.
-The latter are preferred.

 <img width="900" height="409" alt="image" src="https://github.com/user-attachments/assets/d686933d-91ec-47c7-912b-a3a6f809b555" />
 <br>